Anderson duality of topological modular forms and its differential-geometric manifestations: Conjectures on vertex operator algebras and

 Now, our Theorem~\ref{thm:31} in the main text says that $x_{-31}$ and $x_{-28}$ are indeed the generators of the kernel $A_{-2c}$ of $\sigma:\pi_{-2c}\TMF\to \pi_{-2c}\KO((q))$ at $c=31/2$ and $c=14$, respectively.
 These circumstantial pieces of evidence strongly suggest the following general conjecture: \begin{conj} The generator of the kernel $A_{-2c}$ of $\sigma:\pi_{-2c}\TMF\to \pi_{-2c}\KO((q))$ at $c=32$, $c=31/2$, $c=15$ and $c=14$, isomorphic to $\bZ/3$, $\bZ/2$, $\bZ/2$, $\bZ/2$ respectively, comes from the corresponding self-dual VOSA $\V$ given in Table~\ref{table:voa}.
 In particular, the generator of the kernel can be lifted to $\TMF^{2c+t}_G(\pt)$ for an appropriate choice of $G$ and $t\colon BG \to K(\Z, 4)$, whose image in $\KO^{2c}_G((q))(\pt)$ is nonzero and is given by the class determined by $\eta(q)^{-2c} [\W]$, where $\W$ is the canonically $\bZ/2$-twisted module of $\V$. \end{conj}

-We note that a physics piece of evidence that $\V_{D_{16}}$ generates $A_{-32}=\bZ/3$ was given in \cite{Tachikawa:2024ucm}.
+We note that a physics piece of evidence that $\V_{D_{16}}$ generates $A_{-32}=\bZ/3$ was given in \cite{Tachikawa:2024ucm}, and a physics piece of evidence that $\V_{E_8,2}$ gives the generator $x_{-31}$ of $A_{-31}=\bZ_2$ was given in \cite{Saxena:2024eil}.
 We also note that the list of self-dual VOAs in the wider range up to $c\le 24$ is given in \cite{HoehnMoeller} and \cite{Rayhaun}.
 It would be interesting to compare this list against the $\TMF$ classes in the corresponding range.